 As I used to think, the Hawthorne effect, the idea of acting differently when being watched, doesn’t necessarily apply to just naturalistic observation.
 With our cameras and the ability to store thousands of files, we document ourselves often in a technology-driven world.
 The Hawthorne effect applies there too, where we act for the camera.
 On TikTok, the FreezeFrame filter captures a moment in time in a video where “Users are meant to give a ‘real’ laugh while filming themselves and freeze the frame right when they do it so they can see what they look like when they laugh” (Nahman 4).
 Moderately, documenting your life with technology is great as you won’t be able to visually see it as well with pen and paper.
 It allows us to gain a perspective on ourselves that we can’t find otherwise.
 One time I was recording myself in The Great Gatsby rhetorical analysis presentation for AP English and after attempt 50-something, I decided to take a break by using my phone to talk to friends.
 About 20 minutes later, I realized that I was still recording.
 Looking at the footage, it was so weird to see myself because this was not how I imagined I would act.
 I was licking my lips as they were dry from the speaking and I sat weirdly, sometimes with one foot up like an iPad kid.
 I’d still have to watch myself act in public though, because this was just my room.
+Occurrences when you realize that you were being watched without knowing (or recording yourself without knowing) brings the best opportunity for learning a new perspective.
+The Hawthorne effect is completely eliminated in this case and self-reflection would be at its peak.
+Although, this feels difficult to replicate.
+How would you make it so that you’re being watched or recorded without knowing consistently?
+One idea could be to have your friends record you at random at times without you knowing.
+The Hawthorne effect would still be there (albeit just a little, as you know you could be watched oftentimes), but it will be interesting to see extra insight.
 The idea of being watched ties similarly in Genres: Shapes of Meaning by Catherine McDonald.
 Genres in McDonald’s piece are defined as patterns of social situations.
 The big idea of different genres is acting.
 For example, the way you act in a private, sarcastic Communist Discord server with your homies is informal, silly, and idiotic, which is different from an academic coding Discord for learning web development by collaboration.
 People film themselves to see different outlooks, which is a genre itself as they communicate differently with a camera.
 This is an extremely powerful tool where one can expect to understand heuristics based on their environment and themselves as “Genres draw a person to act out approved social roles, to exhibit the values that people held when they forged that genre in the first place” (McDonald 6).
 Perspectives can be learned more efficiently with cameras as long as the Hawthorne effect is minimized by keeping the camera out of sight.
 I’m the Key Club Webmaster and the Chess Club President.
 Sometimes when part of the yearbook team comes in to take photos, it’s nice to gain insight into my possibly nervous presentation state or chess thinking position despite the Hawthorne effect being slightly there.